cryptool-org/cryptobrief/README.md

 * Markus Wiltsche: API extensions

 For questions and other inquiries, feel free to send an email to the repository maintainer [Stefan Rass](mailto:stefan.rass@aau.at?subject=Sunset-FFapl)

+# Installation Instructions
+The folder [nsis_installer](https://github.com/stefan-rass/sunset-ffapl/tree/master/nsis_installer) contains a Windows installer that can be downloaded and installed as it is.
+For all other platforms, feel free to copy the subfolder [nsis_installer/sunset](https://github.com/stefan-rass/sunset-ffapl/tree/master/nsis_installer/sunset) to any place on your computer and run the JAR-file in it.